jina-ai/docs/chapters/project_guide.rst

    :description: You will see the best practices on how to create a project on Jina.
    :keywords: Jina, set-up

-.. note:: This guide expects you have a basic understanding of Jina, if you haven't, please check out `Jina 101 <http://101.jina.ai>`_ first.
+.. note:: This guide expects you have a basic understanding of Jina.
+If you do not have that yet, please read `Jina 101 <http://101.jina.ai>`_ first.

 Here you will see the suggested structure for a project structure in Jina.